OktayBalaban/Xtrack/README.md

 # XTrack

-**XTrack** is a practical tool to streamline the process of working with AI-separated instrument tracks.
+**XTrack** is a practical tool to streamline the process of working with separated instrument tracks.

 As a drummer, I often work with tracks where the drums are removed and bass guitar is enhanced.
 XTrack allows me to quickly combine these separated instruments into a single, cohesive track.
 The application can be used for any instrument.